Annual Reporting Measures for CAEP Standards

 Graduation Rates

 Graduation rates represent the percentage of first time, first year students who completed their initial licensure or advanced level program within the specified timeframe.
 Graduates of initial licensure programs have consistently been able to complete their programs on time for the last three academic years.
+The time to complete for advanced level students in the school psychology doctoral program ranged from 5 to 7 years.

 CAEP ACCOUNTABILITY MEASURES